battleoverflow/droid/README.md

 pip install droid
 ```

+You can also download the executable from `itch.io`: https://0xazazelm3dj3d.itch.io/droid

 ## GUI

 If you would like to run the GUI, you can run this command to boot it up